bcrowell/cm_invariants/README.md

 The program end.mac calculates the invariants for a somewhat pathological spacetime adapted from an example by Geroch, in which timelike geodesics are incomplete as time approaches infinity.
 All of the CM invariants remain finite, however.
+Since this spacetime is conformally flat, the only CM invariants that can be nonzero are the R's, and the test script checks whether this is true.

 All of the test programs call the function cm_do_tests().
 This function checks that the traceless Ricci tensor is indeed traceless,